Shortlisting and dealing with applications

-- Mark based on the evidence given that the person meets the criteria.
+- Score based on the evidence given that the person meets the criteria.
 For example, it is not enough for someone to say 'I have experience of setting and managing budgets’ – they need to explain how and give examples.

-- Don’t mark the candidates on your ‘broad feeling’ about them from their overall application.
+- Don’t assess the candidates on your ‘broad feeling’ about them from their overall application.
 Score each of the criteria separately and carefully, based on clear evidence, looking for responses in the applications to each of the items from the person specification.

 - Once scoring is complete, discard any applicants that score a ‘0’ in one or more of the ‘essential’ criteria.